 IMO 2020 essentially brings together fuel economy innovators and shippers, connecting a marketplace of business needs and solutions.
 This will hopefully foster growth in the shipping industry around fuel efficiencies and the development of new methods to deliver goods and services.
 Fuel efficiency, as it has in the past, should contribute to economic growth.

 As we look ahead to shipping, efficiency and fuel, what can we expect?
 With initiatives emphasizing environmental protection already underway, we may see new types of ships and fuel sooner rather than later.
 The shipping industry will continue to evolve around speed, cost, and environmental impact, as we’ve seen in the rapid evolution of shipping, particularly in the last 20 years.
 Current events, such as the COVID-19 crisis, have impact on shipping and fuel, as seen in unusual measures taken to hold surplus fuel off shore or in transit awaiting a recovery in demand.

 Aligning with the environment

 As has been expressed by IMO 2020, our goal in the shipping industry is to balance efficiency, profitability, and the curbing of environmentally impactful greenhouse gases.
 With emerging fuel alternatives for shipping, these goals can be met while the world’s shipping economy continues to move forward.
 To keep up with changes in fuel regulations, shippers will need professional partners to help them get their cargo where it needs to be.
 CAI has decades of experience in providing customers all around the world with services that always fit the current challenges of the market.
-For international and domestic logistics, and container equipment needs, contact CAI today.
+For container equipment needs, contact CAI today.